abnerlourenco/control-finance/README.md

 Offered by Rocketseat...

-I'm devolve a site in the practice:
+I'm developing a site in the practice:

 - website on financial control and cash flow